Performing arts & civic dialogue

 Both an independent practice and a collaborative entity, Open Waters is administered by artist Jennie Hahn.
 It functions as a vessel to hold a collection of creative collaborations, both continuous and finite, between and among artists, community organizations, civic leaders, and individuals.

-archives & performance lab
+archives & performance fellowship

 In Kinship in 2016 focused on migratory fish restoration in the Penobscot River.
 Three co-curated events combined community dialogue, collaboration between artists and biologists, and physical interaction with both fish and the river.
 Learn more HERE.